-As we enter the beginning of the warmer days of summer, we can see our grass beginning to grow in earnest.
+As the days begin to lengthen, we can see our grass beginning to grow.
 After a long dormant winter, it's time to give it a little boost and attention.

-We have compiled Summer Lawn Tips to help you get the most out of your lawn this summer.
+We have compiled Lawn Tips to help you get the most out of your lawn this season.

 1. Remove Thatch from the lawn